TOAST-DOCS/Face-Recognition/zh/overview.md

 * For monitoring the position of the workers working in a construction site to ensure workplace safety
 * For building a transaction system utilizing the facial recognition technology
 * For searching photos containing a specific face from photo albums
+* For determining whether the face image is spoofed or not

 ## Privacy Policy